Skip to main content

 Australia has provided technical and financial assistance to help other States implement their obligations under international humanitarian law.
 Australia has supported post-conflict justice mechanisms, including in Cambodia, Timor-Leste, the former Yugoslavia, Rwanda, Sierra Leone, Solomon Islands and Bougainville, Papua New Guinea.

-More recently, Australia has played a leading role in the development of the Law of the Sea Convention's continental shelf regime, as one of the first states to submit data on our continental shelf beyond the exclusive economic zone.
+In particular, we played a constructive and influential role in negotiation of the 1982 United Nations Convention on the Law of the Sea (UNCLOS) and its 1994 Implementing Agreement.
+Australia was one of the first states to submit data, under the UNCLOS regime, on our continental shelf beyond the exclusive economic zone.
 The exercise helped establish concepts and precedents that many states have followed.
 Australia has since used its expertise to assist over 20 countries, including small island developing States in the Pacific in the preparation of their submissions.

 Sanctions